-Everything you need to know to get the best possible price when trading in your car.
+Everything you need to know to get the best price on your old car.

-You’ve found the perfect new car and you’re ready to buy, but before you can get behind the wheel, you’ve got to negotiate the best trade-in price for your car.
-Unfortunately, car dealers will never offer you a premium price for a trade in, and they’ve got plenty of negotiating tricks up their sleeves to help sway the deal in their favor.
+Trading in your old car for a new one can help you save when you need a new car.
+Unfortunately, car dealers will never offer you a premium price for a trade in, and they’ve got plenty of tricks up their sleeves to help sway the deal in their favor.
+But knowing what to look out for can help you negotiate the a better deal.

 Should I trade my car in or sell it privately?